Spreety/inventory-management-system/README.md

 Author: C. Melissa Epperson
 Software 1 Project
+IntelliJ IDEA Community 2020.2
+Java 8
+Version 1
 Date: 11/10/2020

-The purpose of this app is to provide a meeting scheduling system.
-It allows the user to schedule, update, and cancel meetings.
-The user has the ability to view upcoming meetings for the week or month, as well as all scheduled meetings.
-The app also allows the user to add, update, and delete employees.
-Reports are able to be generated that show either employee appointment totals, employees by Country, or employee schedules.
+The purpose of this app is to provide an inventory management system.
+It allows the user to add, delete and modify products and parts.
+Each product has parts associated with it.
+There is a check that does not allow products to be deleted if it still has parts associated with it.

 This was my Software 1 project for my BS in Software Developement.